detypstify/detypstify/writeup/main.typ

   + *Support for Typst*, there are no tools which generate typst formulas from images.
   + *Web Assembly*, Detypstify is deployed using Web Assembly which allows it to be statically deployed and perform the computation on the client side which we haven't seen in other tools.
-  + *Transofrmer based OCR*, most tools use CNN or RNN based OCR, Detypstify uses a transformer based OCR. //TODO: GET concrete citations on what other people use
+  + *Transofrmer based OCR*, most tools use CNN or RNN based OCR, Detypstify uses a transformer based OCR.

-  // FIXME: What do these sections mean?
-  // == Machine Learning
-  // == Algorithm

 == Method description
   == Model